HaxeFlixel/flixel-docs/documentation/04_community/11-upgrade-guide-3-x.html.md

 ### Scale Modes

-HaxeFlixel 3.1.0 introduces scale modes to simplify targetting multiple resolutions. `FlxG.scaleMode` can be an instance of the following classes:
+HaxeFlixel 3.1.0 introduces scale modes to simplify targeting multiple resolutions. `FlxG.scaleMode` can be an instance of the following classes:

 -  `RatioScaleMode` (default!)
 -  `FillScaleMode`